-The course is broken down into the following areas: - Project management Project initiation, planning and review for a exam board given purpose. - Effective use of Business Software to manage & analyse data. - Creating an Augmented Reality prototype Designing, creating and evaluation of an Augmented Reality prototype that you will create to the exam boards specification. - Solving problems by exploring different software application tools and techniques to create IT solutions and digital products.
+The course is broken down into the following areas: - Project management Project initiation, planning and review for a exam board given purpose. - Effective use of Business Software Collecting, manipulating/processing and storing data (Spreadsheets and Databases). - Creating an Augmented Reality prototype Designing, creating and evaluation of an Augmented Reality prototype that you will create to the exam boards specification. - Solving problems by exploring different software application tools and techniques to create IT solutions and digital products.
 How can I use what I learn in ICT?